What is Giving Tuesday?

 - Talk to corporate partners and major donors early on about any potential matching gifts.

-- Consider reusing a tactic from a previous marketing or fundraising campaign and kicking it up a notch.
+- Consider reusing a technique from a previous marketing or fundraising campaign and kicking it up a notch.

 #GivingTuesday is several months away, but it will be here before you know it.
 Start taking steps now to plan your campaign.
-After all, it’s easy to get sidetracked by everything else on our plates.
+After all, it’s easy to get sidetracked by everything else on your plate.

-Whether you sign up on #GivingTuesday.org today or two months from now, we want you to be as prepared as possible, and the CauseVox team is here to help you have a successful fundraising campaign.
+We want you to be as prepared as possible, and the CauseVox team is here to help you have a successful fundraising campaign.
+Here are a few example campaigns that showcase how other organizations have used CauseVox to drive success on #GivingTuesday: